 1. Ethnic Quarters

 Singapore’s character is an amalgamation of the three main ethnicities in the country and therefore a wander around Chinatown, Little India, and Kampong Glam (the Malay quarter, originally home to the Muslims and Arabs) is unmissable.
 The kids might be bored by the furniture and antique shops in Chinatown but they’ll love the traditional shophouses that have been painted in a riot of different colors.
 Colour also abounds in Little India, from jewel coloured saris to the reds and golds of spices laid out in sacks, which kids will love to smell.
 Bussorah Street in Kampong Glam is packed with shops selling a range of curiosities, including wind-up toys and old telephones that are begging to be played with.

 2. Night Safari

 Kids and adults alike will love Singapore’s Night Safari, which takes visitors on a tram ride through a park containing only nocturnal animals unfettered by cages, roaming in their natural habitats.
 Travel through rainforest, savannah, and jungle and spot a range of exotic creatures, 29% of which are threatened species, that live by night.

 This previously deserted tropical island is now Singapore’s playground and is dedicated to the pursuit of pleasure.
 Even getting there is fun – no need to sit in a taxi in an endless traffic jam, you can hop aboard a cable car, which also offers fantastic views of the city.
 Once on Sentosa, there are a number of different attractions so you could easily spend a few days on the island, especially as it is home to a couple of the best family-friendly hotels in Singapore.
-Cool off in Fantasy Land, a water park filled to the brim with slides and rides; experience an erupting volcano at Volcano Land; and thrill-seekers and movie buffs alike will get their kicks at Universal Studios Singapore.
+Cool off in Fantasy Land, a water park filled to the brim with slides and rides; experience an erupting volcano at Volcano Land; and thrill-seekers and movie buffs alike will get their kicks at the incredibly fun Universal Studios Singapore.